priyanka10it/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Ans.
+Adaptive Website							                   |Responsive Website
+    1.Layout widths are still hardcoded at each media query        | 1.Responsive units are used throughout the site.
+    2.Quick deployment for specific devices				           |2.Site accommodates thousands of devices and takes longer to build.

 2. Describe what it means to be mobile first vs desktop first.

+Ans.Mobile first implies to design and code for a mobile device first, and expand layout or features as you gain more screen space      toward desktop.
+    For CSS implementations mobile first usually refers the general styles are pointed at the phone and utilize min-width media queries to layer on more complexity as grow toward  desktop views.Mobile first means media query is used from min to max.
+    Desktop first implies to design and code for desktop device first, and shrink layout or features as you gain less screen space for mobile device.
+Desktop first means, media query is used from max to min.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Ans.62.5% in html,as the base value, then convert rem units by the power of 10 instead of 16.
+62.5 * .16 = 10.
+That means 1rem would   equate to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Ans.Preprocessing is simply a more robust syntax for CSS written in a different language.
+That language is then compiled into normal CSS.

+This is the most straightforward explanation of CSS preprocessors:

+Syntax (LESS) -> Compiler (JavaScript) -> CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Ans.
+Favorite concept in preprocessing:Escaping
+     The concept that gives the most trouble:Parametric Mixin

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.